cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:

+    Add attribute for available frequencies, fix cpufreq sysfs permissions so CMParts can access it.
+    Change compile options for kernel to cortex-a8.
+Enable Tiny RCU.

 2011-06-05
     Added 10-point Multitouch to kernel (thanks to The_Double and hoss_n2) Added overclock (1.4GHz) and undevolt (thanks to Richard Trip and Koxudaxi)